esnthere/VT-IQA/test_org/README.md

-# Training Code for IEIT: Blind Image Quality Assessment for Authentic Distortions by Intermediary Enhancement and Iterative Training
+# Test code for VT-IQA: Blind Image Quality Index for Authentic Distortions With Local and Global Deep Feature Aggregation
-This is the simplified training example of VT-IQA on the KonIQ-10k dataset.
-The trainning process is the same for other datasets:

 ## 1. Data preparation